Abhigya3159/Notes/elements-of-statistical-learning/ch1.md

 * Neural networks - sums of non-linearly transformed linear models

 #### Statistical decision theory
-* The criteria used to choose f such that error between Y and f(X) is minimised is the expected (i.e, average) squared prediction error.
+* The criteria used to choose f such that error between Y and f(X) is minimised is the expected (i.e, average) squared prediction error (EPE).
 * Derivation
   ![regression function derivation]()
   Steps between equations 1 and 2